Seven Topics to consider when choosing an outpatient, Orthopedic or Sports-Oriented Physical Therapy Clinic.

 Is the equipment current and clean?

 Good therapy does not often require a lot of expensive equipment since the end goal of any physical therapy program should be that you can transition effectively to a home program at the end of your care without requiring such equipment or a gym membership.
 However, you should take note of squeaky, broken or outdated equipment that shows a total lack of effort to provide patients the best.
+Obviously, since COVID 19, screening and cleaning procedures and protocols have become more critical than ever so be sure to check into this.

 Experience is good as the longer a therapist has been in practice the better they have become at seeing different presentations of patients and conditions.
 However, you should take note that some experienced therapists can easily rest on that experience and get stagnant in their approach.
 Having a younger or less experienced therapist who is more “hungry” could be beneficial as well.
 So there is not an easy answer here, but you should know what you’re getting and know the benefits or limitations to each.
 Other good questions to ask might be: